Focus

 51

-This is the number of invalidity decisions that LEGO obtained in June 2020 against designs filed by a Bulgarian company on characters or accessories constituting infringements of LEGO products (decision of June 30, 2020 - EUIPO).
+The number of invalidity decisions that LEGO obtained in June 2020 against designs registered by a Bulgarian company on characters or accessories infringing LEGO products (decision of June 30, 2020 - EUIPO).

 Example: